A need for action

 SSOs (shared-service organizations) are the key to realize those potentials for corporates across business units and regions.
 While previously, SSOs were often limited to function-oriented and transactional service-providers, SSOs have continuously developed and professionalized.
 The extension of SSO scope to “core-value” functions, such as purchasing or sales, the integration into globally standardized end-to-end processes, or the intensified use of automation solutions – these trends show that SSOs are moving ahead (Figure 1 depicts current shared service trends and maturity levels).

 Taking SSOs to the next level: Insights-Driven Business Services

-Capgemini Invent takes SSOs to the next maturity level, positioning them as the company’s driver and enabler of continuous innovation and business transformation.
+Capgemini Invent takes SSOs to the next maturity level, positioning them as the company’s driver and enabler of continuous innovation & efficiency improvement.
 We define the next level of SSOs as Insights-Driven Business Services (IBS) that are characterized by four major pillars (Figure 2 depicts the main building blocks of IBS):

 - Global sourcing mix: A global delivery network with hybrid sourcing (multi-tower captive shared services and outsourcing) allows ideal service coverage, finding the optimal balance between cost optimization and customer satisfaction.

 - End-to-end view: A full SSO integration into global, “horizontal” end-to-end processes (e.g., P2P, O2C, A2R, etc.), including standardized governing metrics and data analytics enables harmonized service-level differentiation and constantly improves SSO delivery performance through clear SSO-responsibilities.